polterguy/phosphorusfive/core/p5.ajax/README.md

 myWidget ["some-attribute"] = "some-value";
 ```

-To delete an attribute, simply use the `RemoveAttribute` method on your widget, and pass in
+To delete an attribute, simply use the `DeleteAttribute` method on your widget, and pass in
-the name of the attribute you wish to remove.
+the name of the attribute you wish to delete.

+Notice, if you set an attribute to a `null` value, the attribute will still exist, which is necessary to make it possible
+to add _"empty"_ attributes to widgets, that have no actual content, such as the `controls` attribute to the _"video"_ HTML
+element for instance.

 ## Change is the only constant